 In 1985 Reed, a world-recognized expert on biomass gasification, was traveling in South Africa where he saw the smoky conditions of inefficient cookstoves and heaters.
-He awoke one morning with thoughts of inverting a downdraft (DD) gasifier, resulting in an updraft (UD) device with ignition at the top.
-He promptly began years of experimentation to develop this creation back home in Colorado, USA, where he worked at SERI (Solar Energy Research Institute, which later became NREL, National Renewable Energy Laboratory).
-He called it "Inverted DownDraft" or IDD.
-The downward movement of the pyrolytic front was observed and explained.
+He awoke one morning with thoughts of inverting a downdraft (DD) gasifier, resulting in an updraft (UD) device with ignition at the top. years of experimentation to develop this creation back home in Colorado, USA, where he worked at SERI (Solar Energy Research Institute, which later became NREL, National Renewable Energy Laboratory).
+He called it "Inverted DownDraft" or IDD, and the downward movement of the pyrolytic front was observed and explained.
 Reed certainly recognized the unique characteristic that all of the biomass is turned into charcoal before very much charcoal is burned, but his major focus was on the energy and clean-combustion issues.
-He worked scientifically, discussed with colleagues, and experimented with both natural draft (ND) and forced air (FA, which also denotes fan-assisted).
+Working scientifically, he discussed with colleagues and experimented with both natural draft (ND) and forced air (FA, which also denotes fan-assisted) devices.

-One of Reed's colleagues (in Florida, USA) was Harry LaFontaine, a Danish resistance fighter in WWII who brought to America his experience with gasification for vehicles.
-LaFontaine founded the Biomass Energy Foundation (BEF) in 1982 and led it until his death in 1994, at which time BEF's then-vice president, Tom Reed, assumed the leadership role.
-Reed and LaFontaine were well aware of and connected with the continuing innovative work of Fred Hottenroth.
-In 1991 LaFontaine and Reed released the earliest known paper about what would be later known as TLUD technology and devices: La Fontaine, H. and Reed, T. B., [presented in 1991, published in 1993] "An Inverted Downdraft Wood-Gas Stove and Charcoal Producer", in Energy from Biomass and Wastes XV, D. Klass, Ed., Washington, DC.
-A 1990 version of that paper (provided by Tom Miles) states: "During a lecture trip to the far east in 1988, ... our [BEF] members became aware of the Third World's wood crisis, and after 2 years of extensive research, our Foundation developed the World's first naturally aspirated wood-gas-stove in 1990."
-That paper includes a diagram plus photos about the Zmart Ztove (stove).
+Two of Reed's very knowledgeable colleagues were Harry LaFontaine in Florida and Fred Hottenroth in California. a former Harry LaFontaine.
+Danish resistance fighter WWII, brought to America his experience with gasification for LaFontaine founded vehicles. the Biomass Energy Foundation (BEF) in 1982 and led it until his death in 1994, at which time BEF's then-vice president, Tom Reed, assumed the leadership role.
+Reed and LaFontaine were well aware of and connected with the continuing innovative Hottenroth. work of Fred Hottenroth must have worked fast, because he obtained a U.S. Patent in 1988 for a "Biomass Stove" (Hottenroth, 1988).
+See Figure 5.

+In 1991 LaFontaine and Reed earliest known released the paper about what would be later FIGURE 5: FRED HOTTENROTH'S PATENTED BIOMASS STOVE (1988) known as TLUD technology and devices: An Inverted Downdraft Wood-Gas Stove and Charcoal Producer (LaFontaine & Reed,

+FIGURE 6: ZMART ZIP ZTOVE

+1991).
+This paper states: "During a lecture trip to the far east in 1988, ... our [BEF] members became aware of the Third World's wood crisis, and after 2 years of extensive research, our Foundation developed the World's first naturally aspirated wood-gas-stove in 1990."
+A diagram and photos for the Zmart Ztove (stove) are included in this 1991 paper.
+Additionally, Tom Miles recently shared a separate dimensioned sectional drawing of the 4kW Zmart stove (Miles, 1992).
+See Figure 7.

-Miles' records reveal that "the BEF had been making Zmart Ztoves by hand in California [with Hottenroth who established ZZ Corp to manufacture the stoves] in 'batches of 100' and 'distributing them free of charge to Government and Agencies in the 3rd World.'
+Miles' records reveal that LaFontaine and Reed of "the BEF had been making Zmart Ztoves by hand in California [with Hottenroth who established ZZ Corp to manufacture the stoves] in 'batches of 100' and 'distributing them free of charge to Government and Agencies in the 3rd World.'
 They were 'running 4-6 months behind' on requests. ...
-Several people tested their experimental unit including the university in Tamil Nadu in India."
-Knowledge of this dissemination effort is only now coming to light, and this helps explain the significant developments by others that were shown at the 2000 conference in Pune, India (discussed later).
+Several people tested their experimental unit, including the university in Tamil Nadu in India."
+Knowledge of this dissemination effort is only being remembered recently in 2015, and this helps explain the significant developments by others that were shown at the

+2000 conference in Pune, India (discussed later).

 Tom Miles also remembers that "... we [Tom Miles Sr. and Jr.] tested the LaFontaine stove in 1992.
 We were asked to evaluate the stove for the Office of Technology and Assessment [part of US NIST] that was approached by LaFontaine and Reed for a grant.
-We were impressed and recommended the stove for further development."
-That grant request was denied, and probably set back microgasifier development by twenty years.
-Miles also has an excellent dimensioned sectional drawing of the Zmart stove, dated August 1992.
-[NOTE: This story of the 1980s through 1993 will be the topic of a more detailed paper.]
+We were impressed and recommended the stove for further development." grant request was denied, and probably set back micro-gasifier development by These early efforts by twenty years.
+Reed, LaFontaine, and Hottenroth were important groundwork about natural TLUDs, but did not yield acceptable solutions or lasting products, as will be discussed later.